boris-kz / CogAlg

 CogAlg

 Pattern recognition is a default mode in Neural Nets, but they work indirectly, in a very coarse statistical fashion.
 Basic NN, such as multi-layer perceptron or KAN, performs lossy stochastic chain-rule curve fitting.
 Each node outputs a normalized sum of weighted inputs, then adjusts the weights in proportion to modulated similarity between input and output.
 In Deep Learning, this adjustment is mediated by backprop of decomposed error (inverse similarity) from the output layer.
 In Hebbian Learning, it's a more direct adjustment by local output/input coincidence: a binary version of their similarity.
-It's the same logic as in centroid-based clustering, but non-linear and fuzzy (fully connected in MLP), with a vector of centroids and multi-layer summation and credit allocation in backprop.
+It's the same logic as in centroid-based clustering, but non-linear and fuzzy (fully connected in MLP), with a vector of centroids and multi-layer summation / credit allocation in backprop.

 Modern ANNs combine such vertical training with lateral cross-correlation, within an input vector.
 CNN filters are designed to converge on edge-detection in initial layers.
 Edge detection means computing lateral gradient, by weighted pixel cross-comparison within kernels.
 Graph NNs embed lateral edges, representing similarity or/and difference between nodes, also produced by their cross-comparison.
 Popular transformers can be seen as a variation of Graph NN.
 Their first step is self-attention: computing dot product between KV vectors within context window of an input.
-This is a form of cross-comparison because dot product serves as a measure of similarity, though an unprincipled one.
+This is a form of cross-comparison because dot product serves as a measure of similarity, just an unprincipled one.

 So basic operation in both trained CNN and self-attention is what I call cross-comparison, but the former selects for variance and the latter for similarity.
 I think the difference is due to relative rarity of each in respective target data: mostly low gradients in raw images and sparse similarities in compressed text.
 This rarity or surprise determines information content of the input.
 But almost all text ultimately describes generalized images and objects therein, so there should be a gradual transition between the two.
 In my scheme higher-level cross-comparison computes both variance and similarity, for differential clustering.